Fred Beckey: Early years

 After the war, Beckey studied business administration at the University of Washington, while still spending a lot of time climbing mountain ranges in the Northwest and desert rock formations in the Southwest.
 After graduation in 1949 he worked for the Seattle Post-Intelligencer and became a print shop sales representative.
 However, he soon discovered that his work interfered with his climbing.
 For a time, he worked as a delivery truck driver, which left him time for climbing.
 As time went on, he decided that climbing was his life's focus.
 He never married or had children, he never pursued a professional career, he never sought money or financial security as a goal—his goal was to climb mountains.

 In 1955 Beckey joined the International Himalayan Expedition to climb the world’s fourth-highest peak, Lhotse.
 During the expedition his tentmate developed cerebral edema at 23,000 feet on the night before they were to attempt the summit.
-Beckey descended in the blizzard to get help, but was later blamed by his teammates for abandoning his partner, who was rescued by others.
+Beckey descended in a blizzard to get help, but was later blamed by his teammates for abandoning his partner, who was rescued by others.
 Consequently although Beckey seemed a likely choice as a member for first American Everest Expedition in 1963, he was never invited by his ex-teammates.
 Afterwards Beckey shied away from the large team efforts abroad, preferring smaller alpine-style undertakings alone or with a few companions seeking out America's last unclimbed peaks or striking routes considered too difficult to climb.
 He often climbed 40 or 50 different summits a year, and over the decades managed to achieve nearly one thousand first ascents.